bodand/infoparse/dox_site/api.md

 bool silent = false;
 bool chain = false;
 parser.addOption("silent|quiet|s|q", &silent)
-    ->addOption("calls-can-be-chained", &wget);
+    .addOption("calls-can-be-chained", &wget);
 ```

 This method adds options one-by-one as the above example presents.
 `addOption` takes a `OptionString` (which is implicitly constructed from
 `std::string`s or string literals, mind you) which parses the input string
 into the names of the parameters, by splitting the string on the pipes
 `'|'`.
-Also note that `addOption` returns a pointer to the
+Also note that `addOption` returns a reference to the
 `IP::OptionsParser` which you called it from, so as shown on the second
-and third call they can be chain called.
-Note this is the original and
+and third call they can be chain called. \[Note: Up to and including
-was the only behavior until `1.3.x`, however plans are to only return
-a const reference in some future version, when is not yet specified.
+`1.4.x` the return value was a pointer to the parser object.]

 ### Multiple